Have You Ever?: Background and recording

 In 1997, Norwood began work on her second studio album Never Say Never, which served as a sequel to her platinum-selling self-titled debut album (1994).
 For Never Say Never, Norwood chose to work with other music producers, as she wanted to create more adult material, being partly inspired by her idols, Whitney Houston and Mariah Carey.
 She had greater creative control than on the previous album and became one of the lead producers for the project.

 "Have You Ever?" was written by Diane Warren, and while produced by David Foster.
 While Norwood had worked with a wide range of different producers on previous tracks for her debut album and several soundtrack contributions, the recording of the song marked the first time she "had been in the studio with a producer like David Foster", Norwood stated in a 2005 interview.
 "My voice wasn't as developed as it is now and the song required what producers call 'money notes' — the kind that get you a No. 1 on the charts!
-I was really nervous but it all worked just fine."
+I was nervous but it all worked just fine."
 On September 5, 2012, Warren revealed in an interview that she considers the track "a classic song.
 She sang it amazingly.
 I'm still waiting for the country version.
-"Have You Ever?" was recorded at Chartmaker Studios in Malibu, California and at The Record Plant in Hollywood, California.
+"Have You Ever?" was recorded at Chartmaker Studios in Malibu, California and The Record Plant in Hollywood, California.

 Prior to the collaboration with Norwood, Foster listened to her previous music and especially focused on "Sittin' Up in My Room" from 1995.
-He was inspired by the background singing on the song and wanted to find the person who created it.
-"I really liked those background vocals.
+He was inspired by the background singing of the song and wanted to find the person who created it.
+"I liked those background vocals.
 I wanted to get the same person to do them on our song, so I asked who it was and I found out it was all Brandy.
 I couldn't believe it!"
 Foster continued: "I have to say, I have never worked with anyone who can do backgrounds so easily."
 Norwood had arranged and recorded the background vocals for "Have You Ever" in less than two hours.

 In 2005, when "Have You Ever?" was included on her first compilation album The Best of Brandy, Norwood recounted the recording of the song: "It was the first time I was in a recording studio with David Foster.
 In an interview with Complex, she elaborated on the recording process: "It did not take so many shots but they definitely took over a few times to have some to choose from.
 But again, I admired these people so immensely.
 I think it helped me, because I wanted to do well.
 "I wanted to impress them.
 So I tried everything possible.
 I was not afraid to be ashamed, I have never been.
 Sometimes my voice broke and I missed tones but I tried."